 For now, we’re compatible with GitHub (a code versioning repository), allowing content extraction from your selected resource files, ordering translations from professionals and allowing you to translate by yourself.

 It wouldn’t be complete without automation.
 We allow the system to automatically scan for changes in content written in your apps and create micro-projects for those translations, so with each development cycle, your international terminology will be delivered.
-Plus you can pause it at any time, maybe when building an international website version, and restart when ready.
+Plus you can pause it at any time, maybe while building an international version of your website, and restart when ready.